KieranBest/Final-Year-Project/Documentation.md

   }
 ```

-Once levels 1-7 were created, creating levels 8-14 were pretty straight forward as the values portraying the height of required notes on the staff just needed to be adapted to change the notes from treble to bass which proved much simpler than originally intended.
+Once levels 1-7 were created, creating levels 8-14 was pretty straight forward as the values portraying the height of required notes on the staff just needed to be adapted to change the notes from treble to bass which proved much simpler than originally thought (Milestone 2: Objectives: 8 - 15).

-After that, creating a system to capture data was the next task, capturing user data to understand how the user plays and be able to view common trends would be extremely beneficial for the user to understand how they can improve.
+After that, creating a system to capture data was the next task (Milestone 2: Objectives: 16 & 17), capturing user data to understand how the user plays and be able to view common trends would be extremely beneficial for the user to understand how they can improve.
 I decided to do a nested object for the user's data capture.
 Every time the user pressed a note, the application would store a large collection of data, this included:

 ```JavaScript
   const noteNumberProgression = {